 This year, however, the Geeks played it straight by hiring the Brooklyn disco-flavored band Escort, who are fronted by Adeline Michèle and feature choreographed backup singers and the works.
 It was clear that Escort is a good band, but the acoustically hostile room really worked against them, at least from where we were sitting.
 We could barely make out a word Michèle was singing much of the time, and our attempts to lip-read from the screens were foiled by the video director’s strange reluctance to cut from a static slide reading something like “Question 5” to an actual feed of the band.
 We’d generally get to see them perform each song partially and eventually, but it was frustrating to be stymied in our attempts both to see and hear what the band was doing.
 Our only hope was to recognize a melody or bass line, which worked some of the time.
 On the other hand, the Philly team Independence Hall And Oates was at the table right behind ours, and they ended up taking 2nd place in the whole Bowl, so maybe acoustics wasn’t our biggest problem.

 In any case, the theme of this round was professions — either the title of the song or the name of the artist would contain the name of a profession.
 That name may or may not be spelled correctly, and that profession may or may not be legal, but it would be in there somewhere.
-As usual, I don’t have any way of presenting the audio clips (though the Geeks did just release round 2 from the previous two Geek Bowls, so maybe someday!)
-So I’ll skip straight to the answers, capitalizing the profession:
+When I first posted this recap, all I could do was list the answers, since I had no way of recapping the questions.
+However, since then the Geeks have posted video of Escort (sounding much clearer than they did to us.)
+Thanks, Geeks!

-[So a total of 11 on this one, since we missed #3 and #5 completely and got the song wrong on #8.
+[We got a total of 11 on this one, missing #3 and #5 completely, and getting the song wrong on #8.
 We certainly didn’t feel good enough about it to joker.
 So combined with our previous round, that gave us a total of 18.]

 Round 3: Justice Is Served